kimeshan/mf-proto/README.md

   - "Magic happens at port 3000" should be displayed.
 Your firewall may pop up with a notification - if so proceed to allow Node.js to use port 3000.
   - "Connection successful to MongoDB" should also be displayed indicated that the Mongo server has been connected to.

 5. Open your web browser (preferably Chrome), and go to 'localhost:3000'.
-This should start the Maxflow web application!
+This should start the mf-proto web application!
 That's it.

 6. Videos uploaded will automatically upload to: *your-chosen-directory-in-2*/public/Video Uploads